Evidence of dynamical dark energy in a non-flat universe: current and future observations: Results and Analyses

-Looking at the results obtained from SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+GW, one can clearly see that the mock GWSS dataset could affect the cosmological parameters.
-For instance, focusing on the curvature density parameter we observe that when the GWSS dataset is added to SN+BAO+BBN+$H(z)$, $\Omega_{k0}$ takes non-zero values at more than 68\% CL for all the scenarios.
+Now, looking at the results obtained from SN+BAO+BBN+$H(z)$ (Table~\ref{tab:best}) and SN+BAO+BBN+$H(z)$+GW (Table~\ref{tab:best-GW}), one can clearly see that the mock GWSS dataset could affect the cosmological parameters significantly.
+For instance, focusing on the curvature density parameter, we observe that when the GWSS dataset is added to SN+BAO+BBN+$H(z)$, $\Omega_{k0}$ takes non-zero values at more than 68\% CL for all the scenarios.
 On the other hand, the reduction in the uncertainties in $\Omega_{k0}$ for both SPADE-I and PADE-II is clear from Table~\ref{tab:best-GW}.
-Focusing on the $w_1$ parameter for both PADE-I and PADE-II, we find that the mean values of $w_1$ are changed and a massive change is observed for the PADE-II scenario in which we see $w_1 = 1.60^{+0.16}_{-0.22}$ (at 68\% CL for SN+BAO+BBN+$H(z)$) is shifted to $0.231 \pm 0.077$ (at 68\% CL for SN+BAO+BBN+$H(z)$+GW).
+Concentrating on the present value of the DE equation of state, $w_0$, we see that the mean values of $w_0$ in all three PADE scenarios are directed towards the phantom regime when we consider SN+BAO+BBN+$H(z)$+GW (Table~\ref{tab:best-GW}).
+In particular, $w_0 < -1$ at more than 68\% CL for both PADE-I and SPADE-I (for SN+BAO+BBN+$H(z)$+GW) while for PADE-II, $w_0 =-1$ is consistent within 68\% CL for the same dataset.
+Regarding the $w_1$ parameter for both PADE-I and PADE-II, we find that the mean values of $w_1$ change quite significantly.
+In particular, in the context of the non-flat PADE-II scenario, we see $w_1 = 1.60^{+0.16}_{-0.22}$ (at 68\% CL for SN+BAO+BBN+$H(z)$) is shifted to $0.231 \pm 0.077$ (at 68\% CL for SN+BAO+BBN+$H(z)$+GW).
 The $w_2$ parameter is found to be significantly affected in all three parametrizations after the inclusion of GWSS.
-We find that $w_2$ for PADE-I is shifted from $1.90 \pm 0.15$ (68\% CL, without GW) to $0.97 \pm 0.15$ (68\% CL, with GW); for SPADE-I, it is shifted from $0.67 \pm 0.59$ (68\% CL, without GW) to $-0.12 \pm 0.17$ (68\% CL, with GW); and for PADE-II, it is shifted from $-2.01^{+0.26}_{-0.20}$ (68\% CL, without GW) to $-0.903^{+0.092}_{-0.12}$ (68\% CL, with GW).
-Finally, we further observe that the matter density parameter also gets affected mildly after the inclusion of GWSS to SN+BAO+BBN+$H(z)$.
+We find that $w_2$ for PADE-I is shifted from $1.90 \pm 0.15$ (68\% CL, SN+BAO+BBN+$H(z)$) to $0.97 \pm 0.15$ (68\% CL, SN+BAO+BBN+$H(z)$+GW); for SPADE-I, it is shifted from $0.67 \pm 0.59$ (68\% CL, SN+BAO+BBN+$H(z)$) to $-0.12 \pm 0.17$ (68\% CL, SN+BAO+BBN+$H(z)$+GW); and for PADE-II, it is shifted from $-2.01^{+0.26}_{-0.20}$ (68\% CL, SN+BAO+BBN+$H(z)$) to $-0.903^{+0.092}_{-0.12}$ (68\% CL, SN+BAO+BBN+$H(z)$+GW).
+However, we note that for both PADE-I and PADE-II, $(w_1, w_2) \neq (0, 0)$ at more than 99\% CL with an improvement of $\Delta \chi^2 = -3.5$ (for PADE-I) and $\Delta \chi^2 = -3.3$ (for PADE-II), see Table~\ref{tab:IC}.
+While for SPADE-I, even though $w_2 =0$ is allowed within 68\% CL, but an improvement in the fit with respect to the non-flat $\Lambda$CDM model is observed with $\Delta \chi^2 = -2.4$.
+We further observe that the matter density parameter also gets affected mildly after the inclusion of GWSS to SN+BAO+BBN+$H(z)$.
+In Table~\ref{tab:flat-GW} we present the constraints on the same scenarios but in a spatially flat universe from which we notice that the constraints on $w_1$, $w_2$ which are the key parameters in determining the dynamical nature of these parametrizations are changed but the dynamical nature of the PADE parametrizations are not compromised.